jk-karthik/ML_web_service/README.md

  3 Trained Random Forest Algorithms are put on the Django Server for Local web api Run the Django server to access the ML api's for prediction of Personal Loan acceptance <br /> <br />

  Run the server from the directory backend/server  <br />
+ Add your Django_SECRET_KEY in backend/server/server.settings.py  <br />

  # Input to API
  Input should be passed as a dictionary without the id <br /> <br />